-- 74. The undertaking shall disclose the percentage of persons with disabilities in its own workforce. - 75.
-The objective of this Disclosure Requirement is to enable an understanding of the extent to which persons with disabilities are included among the undertaking's employees. - 76.
-The undertaking shall disclose the percentage of persons with disabilities amongst its employees subject to legal restrictions on the collection of data. - 77.
-The undertaking may disclose the percentage of employees with disabilities with a breakdown by gender.
+- 78. The undertaking shall disclose the percentage of persons with disabilities in its own workforce. - 79.
+The objective of this Disclosure Requirement is to provide an understanding of the extent to which persons with disabilities are included among an undertaking's employees. - 80.
+The undertaking shall disclose the percentage of persons with disabilities amongst its employees subject to legal restrictions on the collection. - 81.
+The undertaking may disclose the percentage of employees with disabilities with a breakdown by gender